KhronosGroup/glTF/specification/2.0/README.md

 ## URIs

 glTF uses URIs to reference buffers and image resources.
+Clients must support at least these two URI types:

-These URIs may point to external resources or be data URIs that embed resources in the JSON.
-Embedded resources use "data" URI scheme ([RFC2397](https://tools.ietf.org/html/rfc2397)).
+- **Data URIs** that embed resources in the JSON.
+They use syntax defined by [RFC&nbsp;2397](https://tools.ietf.org/html/rfc2397).
   > **Implementation Note:** Data URIs could be [decoded with JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) or consumed directly by web browsers in HTML tags.

-Client implementations are required to support only embedded resources and relative external references (in a sense of [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2)) without fragment identifier.
-Clients are free to support other schemes (such as `http://`) depending on expected usage.
+- **Relative references** as defined by [RFC&nbsp;3986, Section 4.2](https://tools.ietf.org/html/rfc3986#section-4.2) with additional restriction that only `path-noscheme` part is allowed (i.e., path must not start with `/`, query and fragment parts aren't allowed).
+All reserved characters must be percent-encoded.
+  > **Implementation Note:** Clients can support additional URI schemes (such as `http://` or `file://`), absolute paths, and URI parameters (like queries and fragments) but assets containing such features could be less portable.

  > **Implementation Note:** This allows the application to decide the best approach for delivery: if different assets share many of the same geometries, animations, or textures, separate files may be preferred to reduce the total amount of data requested.
 With separate files, applications can progressively load data and do not need to load data for parts of a model that are not visible.
 If an application cares more about single-file deployment, embedding data may be preferred even though it increases the overall size due to base64 encoding and does not support progressive or on-demand loading.
 Alternatively, an asset could use GLB container to store JSON and binary data in one file without base64 encoding.
 See [GLB File Format Specification](#glb-file-format-specification) for details.